 Item 2.
 Material Changes

-This Brochure, dated March 20, 2024, is an annual updating amendment to our Form ADV Part 2A.
-The following summarizes the material changes between this Brochure and our previous annual updating amendment, dated January 31, 2023:
+This Brochure, dated July 10, 2025, is an other-than-annual updating amendment to our Form ADV Part 2A.
+The following summarizes the material changes between this Brochure and our most recent annual updating amendment, dated March 28, 2025: